imjeremiah/plone-enterprise-project/_project-docs/plone/plone-project-rules.md

 ---

-This ruleset ensures our K-12 Educational Platform maintains high quality while serving teachers effectively.
-When in doubt, prioritize teacher needs and code clarity.
+This ruleset ensures our K-12 Classroom Management Platform maintains high quality while helping teachers manage their classrooms effectively.
+When in doubt, prioritize real-time performance and teacher usability.